ExaWorks/psij-python/QuickStart.md

 ## Install psi-j

+If you have conda installed you might want to start from a fresh environment:

+1. `conda create -n psi-j python=3.7`
+2. `conda activate psi-j`

+Install psi-j from the github repository:

 1. Clone repository into your working directory:

     `git clone https://github.com/ExaWorks/psi-j-python.git`

 2. `cd psi-j-python`
 3. `make install`

-If you have conda installed you might want to start from a fresh environment:

-1. `conda create -n psi-j python=3.7`
-2. `conda activate psi-j`
-3. follow the steps above